 It is important to stop the cancellation or suspension of licenses to operate mines and hydroelectric plants, as this will undermine the objectives of the Alliance for Prosperity for the Northern Triangle with the United States, which seeks to decrease the elevated costs of electric energy, increase low levels of investment, and generate employment, among other benefits.

 “With a strict interpretation of Convention 169 of the ILO and a movement directed at frustrating development, a drastic decrease in foreign investment in Guatemala can be foreseen.
-As a direct result of the CC’s rulings, more than 445,000 jobs and more than $780 in annual tax revenues are at risk,” added Carrasco.
+As a direct result of the CC’s rulings, more than 445,000 jobs and more than $780 million in annual tax revenues are at risk,” added Carrasco.

 Besides the inevitable damages to the local economy, the guarantees undertaken for investments as part of DR-CAFTA would be violated, which include the obligation to protect foreign investment from expropriation without compensation.
 The investments at risk are about $4 billion in the electric, agricultural, and mining sectors.